Roster: Guideline Development Panel for Obesity

 Maria Llabre, PhD, (chair) is a professor of psychology and the director of biobehavioral statistics at the Behavioral Medicine Research Center at the University of Miami.
 Her expertise is in quantitative methodology, which she has applied to the field of behavioral medicine for the past 30 years.
 Llabre has collaborated in the design of numerous research projects, primarily in the area of cardiovascular behavioral medicine.
 She has extensive experience teaching statistics and research methods at the graduate level, including cross-cultural research.
 Some of her work has been on the consequences of war exposure on children's health, and she is currently involved with the analysis of data from the Hispanic Community Health Study/Study of Latinos.
 Llabre has been the statistics editor for the journal Psychosomatic Medicine: Journal of Biobehavioral Medicine since 2005.

-Michelle Polfuss, PhD, RN, CPNP-AC/PC, is a pediatric nurse practitioner who has focused her career on the prevention and treatment of pediatric obesity.
-Currently, she works at the Children's Hospital of Wisconsin in the department of pediatrics, division of endocrinology, where she works with children who have an abnormal weight status and secondary medical co-morbidities.
-In addition to clinical work, Polfuss has published research on how parenting and feeding behaviors impact children's weight status.
+Michele Polfuss, PhD, RN, CPNP-AC/PC, is a pediatric nurse practitioner and assistant professor who has focused her career on the prevention and treatment of pediatric obesity.
+Currently, she works at the University of Wisconsin - Milwaukee College of Nursing and within the nursing research department at the Children's Hospital of Wisconsin.
+Polfuss has published research on how parenting and feeding behaviors impact children's weight status and is currently working on research focused on obesity in children with special needs.
 She was an active participant of the National Association of Children's Hospitals and Related Institutions pediatric obesity focus group, which chose 12 teams from different children hospital pediatric obesity programs to converge and compare methods of treating pediatric obesity within the hospital system.
-In addition, Polfuss is the elected chair of the Childhood Obesity Special Interest Group of the National Association of Pediatric Nurse Practitioners.
+In addition, Polfuss was the elected chair of the Childhood Obesity Special Interest Group of the National Association of Pediatric Nurse Practitioners.

 Hollie Raynor, PhD, RD, LDN, is a registered dietician and clinical psychologist who has conducted randomized controlled trials in the area of lifestyle intervention in both children and adults.
 She is an associate professor in the department of nutrition at the University of Tennessee, where she assisted in developing a practicum for graduate nutrition students — so that they may gain nutrition counseling skills in a primary care setting — in the areas of obesity, Type 2 diabetes and cardiovascular disease.
 She is also working with the director of integrated care at Cherokee Health Systems, Knoxville, Tenn., to develop a family-based childhood obesity program that can be implemented in primary care settings to meet the needs of underserved and rural populations.
 This program is based upon the interventions investigated in the randomized trials that she has been involved in over the past 15 years.
 Raynor is a member of the Prediabetes Evidence Analysis Project Committee for the Academy of Nutrition and Dietetics, which has been developing and grading recommendations for the treatment of prediabetes based upon systematic reviews and literature.

-Delia Smith West, PhD, is a professor of health behavior and health education, and the director of the Center for the Study of Obesity, at the University of Arkansas for Medical Sciences.
+Delia Smith West, PhD, is a South Carolina SMART State Endowed Professor of Exercise Science, and the director of the Technology Center to Promote Healthy Lifestyles, at the University of South Carolina.
 She has experience in obesity treatment clinical trials, as well as translation research.
-Currently, West serves as co-chair of the Lifestyle Intervention Subcommittee for the Look AHEAD clinical trial, a National Institute of Diabetes and Digestive and Kidney Diseases-funded multisite study examining behavioral weight management intervention for overweight and obese individuals with Type 2 diabetes.
+West served as co-chair of the Lifestyle Intervention Subcommittee for the Look AHEAD clinical trial, a National Institute of Diabetes and Digestive and Kidney Diseases-funded multisite study demonstrating effective long-term behavioral weight management outcomes for overweight and obese individuals with Type 2 diabetes followed for over eight years.
 West's treatment outcome studies form the basis of the original support for the efficacy of motivational interviewing in behavioral weight control.
-She has also examined adherence to behavioral weight management among various racial/ethnic groups.
-Additionally, West has translated evidence-based obesity treatment approaches for delivery by lay educators and examined the efficacy of the translation in community settings.
-She has experience working with older adults, underserved and high-risk populations, and in a wide variety of settings.
+West has also examined adherence to behavioral weight management among various racial/ethnic groups.
+Additionally, West has translated evidence-based obesity treatment approaches for delivery by lay educators in community settings and dissemination of evidence-based weight management programs using the internet.
+West adults, underserved and high-risk populations, and in a wide variety of settings.

 Denise Wilfley, PhD, is a professor of psychiatry, medicine, pediatrics and psychology, and the director of the Weight Management and Eating Disorders Program at Washington University in St. Louis.
 Over the past two decades, she has been awarded more than $25 million from the NIH in a programmatic line of research, examining the causes, characterization, prevention and treatment of obesity and eating disorders.
 She has experience developing efficacious interventions to treat and prevent obesity and excess weight gain among children and adults.
 In addition, her work involves the investigation of strategies to tailor treatments to unique characteristics of overweight individuals.
 Wilfley also has an extensive history of serving in leadership roles in advocacy and research societies for obesity and eating disorders.
 She has been an external advisor for obesity programs and centers across the country, such as Wellspring Health Living Academy, Minnesota Obesity Center and University of Alabama-Birmingham's Nutrition Obesity Research Center.